EssenceOfZen/eForm/README.md

 EoZ's styling/animation for web related applications

-**Version:** *css1.0.1*
+**Version:** *scss1.1.0*

 ## Goals:

 #### WORK IN PROGRESS:

-1. Updating Project around various styling languages - currently, CSS and SCSS
+1. Converting to SCSS for Master Branch
+2. Formatting for JavaScript Module configuration

 #### PLANNED: